peterhinch/micropython-radio/async/README.md

 ```
 the `ioctl` method causes the coroutine to pause until data is available.
 In
 the case of `Slave` data availability causes the `_process_packet` to update
-the receive queue, trigger transmission of an acknowledgement, and terminate.
+the receive queue, trigger transmission of a response packet, and terminate.

-In the case of `Master` a similar mechanism is used for incoming packets.
-It
+In the case of `Master` a similar mechanism is used for incoming packets but
-also has a continuously running task `._run` to run the protocol in order
-periodically to poll `Slave` in case `Slave` has something to transmit.
+in this case an `Event` is triggered which is picked up by the continuously
+running task `._run`.

+The protocol works as follows. `Master` sends a packet, then waits on the
+`Event`.
+This wait is subject to a timeout.
+If the `Event` is set, `Master` can
+be sure that `Slave` received the packet: it updates the data to be transmitted
+to the next packet (if any).
+If the timeout occurred, either `Slave` failed to
+receive the packet or its response was lost.
+In either case, `Master`
+retransmits the packet.

+Retransmission implies that sometimes duplicate packets will be received.
+The
+`Packet` class enables the recipient to detect and discard dupes by virtue of a
+single bit packet ID.

+`Slave` always responds to packet reception by immediately sending a single
+response packet.
+Consequently any packet received by `Master` is an
+acknowledgement of reception of `Master`'s last transmission.

+This does not apply in the other direction.
+A response packet from `Slave`
+containing data may be lost.
+In this case the next packet from `Master` would
+result from the timeout.
+Consequently `Master` sends a specific `ACK` command
+to acknowledge successful reception of a packet. `Slave` retransmits a packet
+until it receives an `ACK`.

+The protocol provides limited handling of power outages.
+If one node has an
+outage while the other does not, the running node may receive an incomplete
+`message`.
+The protocol detects this and discards the incomplete data.
+This
+ensures that `message` instances should always have the expected structure.